Type of the value in the abstract domain

 Checks whether the current abstract value is an actual value of the complete lattice (this may include the Top or Bottom element if they are also values and no separate symbols, for example).

-Joins the current abstract value with other abstract values by creating the least upper bound (LUB) in the lattice.
+Joins the current abstract value with another abstract value by creating the least upper bound (LUB) in the lattice.

 Checks whether the current abstract value is less than or equal to another abstract value with respect to the partial order of the lattice.

-Meets the current abstract value with other abstract values by creating the greatest lower bound (GLB) in the lattice.
+Meets the current abstract value with another abstract value by creating the greatest lower bound (GLB) in the lattice.

 Narrows the current abstract value with another abstract value as a sound over-approximation of the meet (greatest lower bound) to refine the value after widening.